Lene-Ayele/Diversity-and-Inclusion/README.md

 ### Data Source

 The primary dataset used for this analysis is the "salary.csv" file extracted from https://kaggle.com, containing detailed salary information from various countries across the globe.
+It was sourced from reputable employment websites and survey and is made available under the CC0: Public Domain Creative Common License.

 ### Tools